vipul-8840/Striver_SDE_Sheet/README.md

 - `RotateMat.cpp`: Contains the implementation of the `rotate` function which rotates a matrix by 90 degrees.
 - `Duplicate.cpp`: Contains the implementation of the `findDuplicate` function which finds the duplicate number in an array.
 - `MergeInt.cpp`: Contains the implementation of the `merge` function which merges overlapping intervals.
+- `NextPermutation.cpp`: Contains the implementation of the `nextPermutation` function which generates the next lexicographical permutation of an array.
+- `db.json`: Contains mock data for the API.

 ## Compilation and Execution